Kadija-t/Kadija-t/README.md

 # Hi👋 my name is Kadija!

-# 👩‍💻 Web Developer Intern | Specializing in JavaScript and React
+# 👩‍💻 Junior Web Developer

 Transitioning from a career in education, I've embraced a growing passion for web development.
 My journey includes: